 Madagascar faces major environmental issues including deforestation, loss of endemic species, degradation and depletion of natural resources, amongst others.
 Most often, these are caused by anthropogenic pressures on renewable and non-renewable resources, such as agricultural activities and forestry, mining and other extractive industries (oil, gas), spatial planning (transport, production of energy and other industries, etc.).
 These sectors, formal as well as informal, often have considerable impacts on the environment.
 Hence, project lenders and public and private project developers should be strongly motivated to limit their impacts and put in place mitigation measures when required.

-Madagascar has ratified a number of international environmental Conventions referring to biodiversity to reduce pressures on its natural resources (CBD, Ramsar, UNFCCC, UNCCD, CMS, CITES, etc.).
+Madagascar has ratified several international environmental Conventions referring to biodiversity to reduce pressures on its natural resources (CBD, Ramsar, UNFCCC, UNCCD, CMS, CITES, etc.).
 At the World Parks Congress in Durban in September 2003, the Government of Madagascar pledged to triple the surface of protected areas in Madagascar, which amounts to at least 10% of the national territory.

 The Law on Land Use Planning Orientation (Loi 2015- 051 du 03 Février 2016 Portant Orientation de l’Aménagement du Territoire - LOAT) sets the general legal framework for national land use planning with consideration of sustainable development at the national, provincial, regional and municipal levels.
 It defines in particular the guiding principles, the objectives, the various tools and the means of implementation in accordance with the orientations formulated in the national policy of land use planning.

-Madagascar’s Protected Areas System Code de gestion des Aires Protégées du 26 Février 2015 - COAP has been established.
-Madagascar has a Protected Areas Management Code (Code de gestion des Aires Protégées du 26 Février 2015 - COAP), a legal framework essential to meet the biodiversity conservation goals set out by the country, and which provides an opportunity for stakeholder participation other than state institutions in the management and governance of protected areas (local communities, associations and NGOs, private sector and local authorities).
+Madagascar has a Protected Areas Management Code (Code de gestion des Aires Protégées du 26 Février 2015 - COAP).
+This is a legal framework essential to meet the biodiversity conservation goals set out by the country.
+It provides an opportunity for stakeholder participation other than state institutions in the management and governance of protected areas (local communities, associations and NGOs, private sector and local authorities).
 A decree No. 2017- 415 of May 30, 2017 sets the terms and conditions for the application of COAP Law 2015-005.